- Picturesque village of Isle sur la Sorgue (and its Sunday morning market)

 While much of the terrain on this trip is easy to navigate, due to the length of the walks each day and the terrain (some of the trails are rough and stony), it is classified as “moderate.”
 The trails are generally good, but on occasion there are steep or winding sections of loose limestone shingle.
 A reasonable level of fitness and ability on rocky paths is required.
 You will need good hiking boots and adequate protection against the sun, including a sun hat.
 And don’t forget your water bottle(s).

-Please note: The following itinerary assumes the walking trip begins on a Sunday, primarily to coincide with “market days”.
-However, you can start the self-guided walking tour any day you choose.
-Our barge trip begins and ends on a Saturday.
-So if you want to do the walk before the cycling trip aboard the barge, just make sure you can get to Avignon or Aigues Mortes by Saturday evening, when the tour begins.
-(For more information on local transportation, visit Rome2Rio.)
+Please note: The following itinerary assumes an 8-day walking trip that begins on a Sunday, primarily to coincide with “market days”.
+However, you can start the self-guided walking tour any day you choose and make it shorter.

 Day 1 – Sunday